Evaluation of Approaches to Build Capacity for Use of Research Evidence (BCURE)

-BCURE consists of six separate projects, implemented by six different partners, across 11 countries in Africa and Asia.
-Each project works with government stakeholders through a range of interventions, designed and combined in different ways by different partners.
-These include: training on how to access, appraise and use evidence in policy making (online and face-to-face; in-workplace and residential; shorter and longer in duration), practical workshops, mentoring, facilitating online and face-to-face networks, developing tools, systems and manuals to embed evidence use at an organisational level, and working with ‘evidence champions’ in government organisations.
+BCURE consisted of six separate projects, implemented by six different partners, across 12 countries in Africa and Asia.
+Each project worked with government stakeholders through a range of interventions, designed and combined in different ways by different partners.
+These included: training on how to access, appraise and use evidence in policy making (online and face-to-face; in-workplace and residential; shorter and longer in duration), practical workshops, mentoring, facilitating online and face-to-face networks, developing tools, systems and manuals to embed evidence use at an organisational level, and working with ‘evidence champions’ in government organisations.

-Itad, in partnership with the University of Stellenbosch, is conducting a 3-year realist impact evaluation of the BCURE programme, led by Isabel Vogel.
-The primary aim of the evaluation is to strengthen the evidence base on how capacity building can promote evidence-informed policy, to inform decisions within and beyond DFID about whether to fund and how to design this type of programme in future.
+Itad, in partnership with the University of Stellenbosch, conducted a 3-year realist impact evaluation of the BCURE programme, led by Isabel Vogel.
+The primary aim of the evaluation was to strengthen the evidence base on how capacity building can promote evidence-informed policy, to inform decisions within and beyond DFID about whether to fund and how to design this type of programme in future.

 For more information on the BCURE project please visit the BCURE website.

 Find out more about BCURE Knowledge Products.

 Image © School for the first time.
 Photo credit: DFID